tgarg-splunk/splunk-operator/README.md

 make deploy IMG=docker.io/splunk/splunk-operator:1.1.0
 ```

-If user wants to deploy operator for specific namespace then he has to pass `WATCH_NAMESPACE` parameter to `make deploy` command
+If user wants to deploy operator for specific namespace then they has to pass `WATCH_NAMESPACE` parameter to `make deploy` command

 ```
 make deploy IMG=docker.io/splunk/splunk-operator:1.1.0 WATCH_NAMESPACE="namespace1"